lachlandeer/lachlandeer.github.io/content/authors/admin/_index.md

   url: https://www.tilburguniversity.edu/about/schools/economics-and-management/organization/departments/marketing

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include quantitative marketing, digital marketing and text as data.
+bio: My research interests include quantitative marketing, digital marketing and public policy.

 # Interests to show in About widget
 interests:
   - Quantitative Marketing
   - Digital Marketing
-  - Social Media
   - Entertainment Industries
-  - Health Economics/Marketing
+  - Public Policy

 # Education to show in About widget
 education: